 A third and even more precise solution is to place a heating element in the grouphead itself, allowing users to control the temperatures independently of brew boiler temperature.

-One solution is to use pre-heated water, which is then run through a heat exchanger before it reaches the brew boiler.
-Most multi-boiler machines now have this feature, but it is worth noting that some very popular machines only offer it as an option.
-Should you find yourself buying one of these models, the extra expense of specifying pre-heaters is definitely worthwhile.
+One solution is to run pre-heated water through a heat exchanger before it reaches the boiler.
+Most multi-boiler machines have this feature, but many only offer it as an option.
+The extra expense of specifying pre-heaters is definitely worthwhile.

 We’ve narrowed down the shortlist of machines to ones with good grouphead design, PID-controlled multi-boilers, and preheating of the fresh water feed.
 Now it’s time to examine other factors that influence the quality of the drinks produced and the efficiency of the process.

-Some form of pre-infusion is important.
-This involves the machine wetting the grounds at a relatively low pressure before ramping up to full pressure.
-The benefits?
-It minimises the possibility of channeling the shot and it also reduces fines migration, which can partially block the basket and slow extraction.
+Pre-infusion involves the machine wetting the grounds at a low pressure before ramping up to full pressure.
+It minimises the possibility of channeling and fines migration, which can block the basket and slow extraction.

-Pre-infusion can be achieved through a number of mechanisms.
-The upper-end machines from companies such as La Marzocco and Sanremo allow the pump pressure to be controlled throughout the course of the shot.
+Upper-end machines allow the pump pressure to be controlled throughout the course of the shot.
 This is known as pressure profiling.
-Others, such as Slayer, use flow profiling; the flow of brew water is manipulated, to similar effect, via variable restrictors.
+Others use flow profiling; the flow of brew water is manipulated, to similar effect, via variable restrictors.

-Most machines with pre-infusion capabilities, however, have a simpler system.
+Most machines with pre-infusion capabilities have a simpler system.
 Here, only the first few seconds of the extraction can be set at a lower pressure.
 Sometimes this is adjustable, in terms of length, but more often it is fixed.

-Wouldn’t you just love an automated shot process?
-This can speed up workflow whilst maintaining the consistency of your shots.
+An automated shot processcan speed up workflow whilst maintaining shot consistency.
 If this appeals to you, you have two options: gravimetric machines and volumetric machines.

-Gravimetric machines have gained a lot of traction in the last year or so.
-They work by weighing the output dose of the espresso shot being pulled.
-This is achieved by having scales built into the drip trays and connected to a control unit.
+Gravimetric machines weigh the output dose of a shot being pulled using scales built into the drip trays and connected to a control unit.
 When the programmed brew ratio is reached, the control unit stops the shot.

-Manually managing this process for many groups is both resource intensive and tricky during busy periods, so any system that automates this should be a worthwhile investment.
-Unfortunately, the technology is currently a little inconsistent.
-It works well in some scenarios (for instance, when running a single coffee), but struggles in others (such as when you need to switch quickly between different beans, especially in cases where different brew ratios are used.
+Manually managing this process for many groups is resource intensive and tricky during busy periods, so automating this should be worthwhile.
+Unfortunately, the technology works well in some scenarios but struggles in others.

 A simpler solution is a volumetric machine.
 These contain a flow meter that measures the volume of water dispensed, then stops it at a point set by the user.
 Although in theory this is less accurate than a gravimetric system, in practice it can work effectively.
-But buyer beware: some machines seem to have better volumetric capabilities than others.
-It’s definitely worth testing this functionality before committing to a purchase.
+Be warned that soome machines seem to have better volumetric capabilities than others, so always testing this functionality before purchasing.

-Of course, it’s possible to run a relatively high-volume coffee shop whilst manually weighing inputs and outputs.
+It’s possible to run a high-volume coffee shop whilst manually weighing inputs and outputs.
 This is still the most consistent way to make espresso, as long as the baristas are well trained.
-But as gravimetric and volumetric machines are perfected in the years to come, they may become the more precise and more attractive option.
+But as gravimetric and volumetric machines are perfected, they may become more precise and attractive option.

-The final important elements are aesthetics and branding.
-These are linked in the sense that the best-looking machines are generally built by the manufacturers with the best reputation within the speciality coffee industry.
+The final important elements are aesthetics.
 Your espresso machine acts as a signifier of intent, so it’s vital that it matches the ethos of your shop.

-Only a minority of customers, in my experience, will be interested in the technical details of your specific machine.
-However, a large proportion will have knowledge of the types of machines that are generally found in quality cafes.
-A customer of this kind, who might be waffling over whether to come into your shop, can be drawn in by the presence of a “good” machine.
+Only a minority of customers will be interested in the technical details of your specific machine.
+However, a large proportion will have knowledge of the types of machines found in cafes.
+A who might be waffling over whether to come into your shop, can be drawn in by a “good” machine.

-The only caveat here relates to what I call “over-speccing”.
-In more simple terms, it means purchasing the most complicated, expensive machine because it is perceived as the best.
-In some cases, this leads to unnecessary expense with no benefits.
-In others, it can actually be detrimental to the quality of the coffee if the user doesn’t understand the complexities of the machine – making it a lose-lose situation.
+The only caveat here relates to what I call “over-speccing” or terms, or purchasing the most complicated, expensive machine because it is seen as best.
+This can lead to unnecessary expense with no benefits.
+It can also impact coffee quality if the user doesn’t understand the complexities of the machine.

-To avoid this, you simply need to be honest with yourself.
 If you intend to run a high-volume shop with a single, blended espresso, then a pressure profiling machine is probably overkill.
-If your primary products are high-end single estates and single origin espressos, then it makes sense to purchase a top of the range machine that will extract the very best from these coffees.
+If your primary products are high-end single estates and single origin espressos, then it makes sense to purchase a top of the range machine.

 No matter the type, espresso machines make a very big dent in the set-up costs of a new coffee shop.
 Despite this, they are surprisingly economical.
-With regular servicing and suitable filtration, a good machine can potentially generate hundreds of thousands of pounds of income during its lifespan.
-Not bad at all, given that really it’s just a very advanced water heater and pump.
+With regular servicing and suitable filtration, a good machine can generate plenty of income during its lifespan.
+Not bad at all, given that it’s just a water heater and pump.